 Cancer Research Spotlight

-The Henry Ford Cancer Institute hosts a robust research program that focuses on clinical and translational research.
+The Henry Ford Cancer hosts a robust research program that focuses on clinical and translational research.
 That means that we take what we learn in the lab and deliver it to the patient bedside.

 In Detroit, people know Henry Ford Health System as a place to receive excellent care for cancer or any other condition.
 In Michigan and beyond, medical professionals know us as a research center where investigators ask timely questions and publish studies in top journals.